UK consultation: A pro-innovation approach to AI regulation

 • Contestability and redress.

 For the time being, the UK government will apply this high-level approach on a non-statutory basis.
-However, the response does indicate willingness of the UK government to take regulatory action in appropriate circumstances, including:
+However, the Consultation Response does indicate willingness of the UK government to take regulatory action in appropriate circumstances, including:

 • noting with approval ongoing UK regulatory actions involving AI, including from the Competition and Markets Authority review of foundation models and the Information Commissioner’s Office guidance on data protection and AI (para.
 14)